 The results of the tests in cycle 2 show a better improvement than cycle 1 in reducing the scientific misconception of student literacy.
 In cycle 2, the overall student test results show a truth level of 74% answers.

-While the observation results in the student category shown at Table 5.
+While the observation results in the student category are as follows.

-Table 5: The results of observation in cycle 2, the ability to communicate the concepts of science.
+Table 5.
+The results of observation in Cycle 2, the ability to communicate the concepts of science.